 As after Camino Finisterre I had even more time before my flight back home I decided to walk to Muxia as well.

 I heard about it just when I was walking back on my first day from Finisterre to Santiago de Compostela.
-In albergue of Corcubion the host told me that there’s a nice path to Muxia which is a cosy city right on the ocean shore 🙂
+In Albergue of Corcubion, the host told me that there’s a nice path to Muxia which is a cozy city right on the ocean shore.

 I walked back to Olveira (which is on the way to Finisterre) and the day after walked to Muxia.
-Muxia is not full of pilgrims at all, but at that time it had the biggest abergue I have ever seen in Spain 🙂 It was really really big and there were just two pilgrims sleeping that night 🙂
+Muxia is not full of pilgrims at all, but at that time it had the biggest Albergue I have ever seen in Spain.
+It was really really big and there were just two pilgrims sleeping that night.

-I would like to say that after finishing Camino de Santiago (you must walk at least 100km) in Santiago de Compostela pilgrims office you can get a diploma which confirms that you made such a camino 🙂 Interestingly enough, you can get your 2nd diploma in Finisterre which confirms that you did that one as well.
-And in Muxia I got the third one 🙂 So I came back home with three diplomas :))))
+I would like to say that after finishing Camino de Santiago (you must walk at least 100km) in the Santiago de Compostela pilgrims office you can get a diploma which confirms that you made such a Camino.
+Interestingly enough, you can get your 2nd diploma in Finisterre which confirms that you did that one as well.
+And in Muxia I got the third one.
+So I came back home with three diplomas.

-Camino Via De La Plata and Camino Primitivo lacks albergues, restaurants and bars as well as Camino del Norte.
-One person told me that he had to walk 55 km to find next albergue on Camino Via De La Plata which is not that easy to do:) But I am pretty sure that these caminos offers nice attractions, beautiful paths and spectacular views as well.
+Camino Via De La Plata and Camino Primitivo lack albergues, restaurants, and bars as well as Camino del Norte.
+One person told me that he had to walk 55 km to find the next Albergue on Camino Via De La Plata which is not that easy to do.
+But I am pretty sure that these Camino offers nice attractions, beautiful paths, and spectacular views as well.
 For these Caminos, you should be comfortable to pitch a tent and sleep in the bag below the stars.

-If you are doing Camino for the first time, I think Camino Francés is the best option as it is full with albergues, restaurants, people and bars 🙂 It is really nice way to get to know the camino, it’s good and bad 🙂
+If you are doing Camino for the first time, I think Camino Francés is the best option as it is full of albergues, restaurants, people, and bars.
+It is really nice way to get to know the Camino, it’s good and bad.

-But if you are looking for more challenging route, you are welcome to walk Camino del Norte 🙂
+But if you are looking for a more challenging route, you are welcome to walk Camino del Norte.